candlefinance/react-native-openai/README.md

 ## Basic Usage

 1. Create a new OpenAI instance with your API key and organization ID.
-2. Call `createCompletion` with your prompt to generate a streaming completion.
+2. Call `stream` with your messages to generate a streaming completion.
 3. Check out the documentation for more information on the available methods.

 ```js